 When we get too comfortable in our routine, we stop challenging ourselves.
 Complacency is the silent dream killer. -Nina Guilbeau

-As TCM practitioners, we should never miss an opportunity
+As TCM practitioners, we should never close the door on change.

-Even among top sellers, the difference in power between herbal extract concentrate brands is immense.
-Herbal practitioners can verify this with a simple 5-minute test.
+That being true, consider that the variation in power levels between top selling brands of herbal extract concentrates is immense.
+So, have you chosen a brand with high power or a brand with low power?
+Herbal practitioners can verify these potency variations with a simple 5-minute test.
 The results speak for themselves: No practitioner should be prescribing the brand pictured here.

 Why?
 Because it’s stale and lifeless.
-It’s a commonly used formula made by a commonly seen brand of herbal extract concentrates.
-But imagine if it was your seafood paella.
-Some of the ingredients were overcooked, it was oxidized while dehydrating, it hasn’t been refrigerated, and 4 months later it’s in front of you on the dinner table.
-Whether dinner or prescription, one taste reveals the problem: Faulty preparation and preservation methods resulting in a decline in power.
-In pill form, the weakness of this formula is hidden from the scrutiny of taste.
+This commonly used formula by a commonly seen brand of herbal extract concentrates will not do the job.
+Imagine if it was your seafood paella.
+Some of its ingredients were overcooked, it was oxidized while dehydrating, it hasn’t been refrigerated, and 4 months later it’s in front of you on the dinner table… Whether dinner or prescription, one taste reveals the problem: Faulty preparation and preservation methods resulting in a decline in power.
+In pill form, its weakness is hidden from the scrutiny of taste.
 Who’s to know?

 placebo effect only – – maximum healing effect